sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 ## For More Quality

 - Use more higher-quality checkpoint models.
-- To enhance stability between frames, use a deliberate prompt in the 'pre text' to establish a consistent background, such as `on desk, ideal background`.
+- To enhance stability between frames, use a deliberate prompt in the 'pre text' to establish a consistent background, such as `ideal background, on desk`.
 - Select the appropriate words in 'frameN text' to achieve the desired motion.
 This can be reused in other prompts.
 - Since 0sta is more flexible, it's better to change the Nsta only after testing those first.